saiamrit/technical-blog/_posts/2021-07-31-read-papers.md

 > **Tip:** Nothing teaches better than implementing the entire thing from scratch and experimenting and comparing the results with original results.
 Even if a open source implementation is available, experimentation with the opensource code and coming up with own tweeks to the code, running different hyperparameters can improve our understanding a lot.

 ## Conclusion
-> **Important:** Finishing with a important note that reading papers is a skill that can be learnt with consistency over a long period of time.
-It is not a sprint but a  marathon and demands lot of patience and consistency.
+`Finishing with a important note that reading papers is a skill that can be learnt with consistency over a long period of time.
+It is not a sprint but a  marathon and demands lot of patience and consistency.`

 I hope I have been able to justify the title of the blog post and explain everything in detail about how to do literature survey of a domain and how to read an ML / DL research paper.
 Incase I missed out on anything or you have any other comments, reach me out [@SaiAmritPatnaik](https://twitter.com/SaiAmritPatnaik)